hh-devops-2026/6-climate-ci/README.md

 8.) **Upload the Plot**
 - Make the generated plot available as a downloadable artifact in GitHub Actions.

-💡 Hint: Use the official upload-artifact action.
+💡 Hint: Use the official upload-artifact action and use the following values `Name: climate-plot` and `Path: output/plot.png`

-💡 Name: climate-plot

-💡 Path: The output/plot.png file

 9.) **Run Tests**
 - Run automated tests to verify your script works correctly.